PricklyPetals

 Photo · cultivar413 · Wikimedia Commons · CC BY 2.0

 'Lemon Coral' is a cultivar of Sedum mexicanum Britton (Mexican stonecrop), introduced by Proven Winners and patented as a vegetatively propagated selection.
-It is the tender counterpart to the hardy S. rupestre 'Angelina', offering similar chartreuse needle foliage but in a plant bred for summer container and bedding use rather than permanent rock-garden planting.
+It is the tender counterpart to the hardy Sedum Angelina, offering similar chartreuse needle foliage but in a plant bred for summer container and bedding use rather than permanent rock-garden planting.

 S. mexicanum is, despite its name, of uncertain wild origin.
 It has been known in cultivation for over a century and is naturalised across warm-temperate regions, but no confirmed wild populations are documented in Mexico.
 The species is placed in the mat-forming creeper group of the genus but is unusually tender for a mat sedum.